nino-b/Namaste-React/assignments/episode08/assignment.md

 # (Research) Why do we use super(props) in constructor?

+When we define a React component by extending 'React.Component', our component becomes a derived class.

+When we declare a constructor in a derived class, we must call 'super()' before accesing 'this', or returning from the constructor.

+'super()' call executes the constructor of the parent class ('React.Component'), which allows it to initialize itself.

+Passing 'props' to 'super' is essential for making 'this.props' available in constructor.

 # (Research) Why can't we have the callback function of useEffect async?

+'async' function returns a 'Promise' and 'useEffect' expects return value to be either nothing ('undefined' or a cleanup function.)